boffyd/AzureMLOptimisation/README.md

 **Problem Statement**
 This dataset is a banking dataset, where we are seeking to classify whether or not a load is worth while pursuing, with the output being a binary Yes (Y) or No (N).
 There are 21 variables including the target variable "y".
 The analyis was more about using custom SCIKIT learn python scripts, vs using AutoML on the same dataset and whether on method would converge more easily.

+The best performing model was the AutoML LightGBM classifier with an accuracy of 0.91142

 **In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**